Sales teams that fail to manage their sales pipeline stages effectively bring in less revenue.

 Reps can also use Smart Contact Data to gain valuable insights into your contacts.
 It automatically retrieves web-data about your leads from sites like Google+ or LinkedIn that you can use to personalize your conversations.

-Leadbooster, a smart conversational chatbox, goes a step further and engages in conversations with leads the moment they land on your website.
+Our smart conversational Chatbot, part of the Leadbooster add-on, goes a step further and engages in conversations with leads the moment they land on your website.
 It asks potential leads simple questions and intuitively responds based on their answers.
-For example, if a lead asks to learn more about a product, Leadbooster can instantly send a link to a promotional video or provide more detailed product documentation.
+For example, if a lead asks to learn more about a product, Chatbot can instantly send a link to a promotional video or provide more detailed product documentation.